Department of Physics Bridge Program

 How to Apply

 - Our preferred method of application is for students to apply directly to this program through our online application process.
-Consideration for fall 2017 admission is now closed.
+The application for fall 2018 admission is expected to open in February 2018.

 - Also, we are a partnership institution with the APS Bridge Program.
 Under certain circumstances, your application to that program may be used for consideration for our program as well.
 However, we may not see that application until late in the process.